duyuefeng0708/zkauditing/DSN-SNARK-comparison/zkcsp/README.md

 computations!
 Please see [GETTINGSTARTED.md](GETTINGSTARTED.md) for a quick overview of the process.

 ## Docker ##
-A quicker start: dockerfile is provided to build a base docker image to use with projects.
-Just run:
+A dockerfile is provided to build a base docker image to use with projects.

+The script is customized for Windows subsystem Ubuntu (with a daemon connected to the Windows docker outside; for normal docker, remove "-H localhost:2375")

+According to your environment, modify (or not), and run:

 ```bash
 ./build_docker.sh